-Anyway, I’ve tried my hardest to sew in as many tails before I died of boredom and figured I’d sort out the edging as if that looked better I’d be more motivated with those woolly tails…….in the early Autumn I’d made a shawl using the Grannies Paperweight pattern, and for that I needed to make some half hexagons, they are a bit more fiddly as you aren’t working in a circle but more right to left each time, and then stopping halfway. (there is a link at the bottom to a tutorial I made to show how I made mine) I’d already got some extras left over from the shawl so the first few days post Christmas was to make more tiny centres.
+Anyway, I’ve tried my hardest to sew in as many tails before I died of boredom and figured I’d sort out the edging as if that looked better I’d be more motivated with those woolly tails…….
+I also needed to make some half hexagons, they are a bit more fiddly as you aren’t working in a circle but more right to left each time, and then stopping halfway. (there is a link at the bottom to a tutorial I made to show how I made mine)….

 The central little section really doesn’t use very much wool at all, so I un-ravelled one of them and then measured against it all the shorter lengths of wool I’d bundled up and knotted (I’d intended to use them for embroidery but actually a lot of them were a good length for the hexagon flower centre)…and I’m sure it won’t surprise anyone that I made way more of these then I actually needed for the blanket….however, I’d already began planning and starting on a couple of other things (my work room is full of piles of works in progress and I’m sure there are more UFO’s* in my wardrobe than are supposed to be at Roswell and Area 51) so these are no bad thing and have already been put to good use.